 Creating an Encrypted Volume

 To create an encrypted volume, check the "Encryption" box shown in Figure 6.3f.
-If you also check the "Initialize Safely" checkbox, random data will be written to the disk before encrypting it, which can increase its cryptographic strength.
-However, doing so significantly adds to the time it takes to create the volume, especially if it contains several disks.
-After making your encryption selections, input the volume name, select the disks to add to the volume, and click the Add Volume button to make the encrypted volume.
+Input the volume name, select the disks to add to the volume, and click the Add Volume button to make the encrypted volume.

 Once the volume is created, it is extremely important to set a passphrase on the key, make a backup of the key, and create a recovery key.
 Without these, it is impossible to re-import the disks at a later time.